 Beaches also has great kids clubs and a video game lounge for teens!
 But the beach is always the biggest hit.
 This really is one of the best beaches on the planet!

 The worst part of our vacation was when it was time to go home.
 We were all sad…

-I took a couple pictures of the island outside the resort and of the van that took us back to the airport.
+I took a couple pictures of the island outside of the resort and of the van that took us back to the airport.
 Transportation on the island to and from the resorts is really easy.
-Once you exit the airport after landing, you go through Immigration, grab your luggage and then you go through Customs… it’s all done pretty quickly.
-We were moved to the front of the line during the immigration process because we had a small child with us, but that didn’t happen the first time and isn’t guaranteed.
+Once you exit the airport after landing, you go through Immigration, grab your luggage and then you go through Customs… it's all done pretty quickly.
+We were moved to the front of the line during the immigration process because we had a small child with us, but that didn't happen the first time and isn't guaranteed.
 An airport security officer just moved us this time.

 After you are through all the paperwork, you walk straight out of the building and there are lines of taxis waiting to take you to your resort.
 They accept US Dollars and normally give you back change in US Dollars.